ChampSim/ChampSim/README.md

   <p> ChampSim is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 Traces for the 3rd Data Prefetching Championship (DPC-3) can be found from here (https://dpc3.compas.cs.stonybrook.edu/?SW_IS).
 A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj) <p>
 </p>

+# Fetch-Directed Instruction Prefetching
+This branch is based on the description of a system using Fetch-Directed Instruction Prefetching (FDIP) as described in ["Re-establishing Fetch-Directed Instruction Prefetching: An Industry Perspective"](https://ieeexplore.ieee.org/document/9408197) seen in ISPASS 2021.
+The size of the Fetch-Target-Queue (FTQ) is defined in src/ooo_cpu.cc, but to quickly disable FDIP compile the binary with ftq0.llc_pref similar to the following:
+  ./build_champsim.sh hashed_perceptron no no no ftq0 lru 1

 # Clone ChampSim repository
 ```
 git clone https://github.com/ChampSim/ChampSim.git